U.N. chief urges equality fight, U.S. slams China for 'murder' of baby girls

 Trump told world leaders at the United Nations last week that his administration is advancing “opportunity for women” and “protecting unborn children.”

-The meeting on Thursday comes after the week-long annual U.N. gathering of world leaders, which finished on Tuesday and was virtual due to the coronavirus pandemic.
+The meeting on Thursday followed the week-long annual U.N. gathering of world leaders, which finished on Tuesday and was virtual due because of the coronavirus pandemic.
 Some 190 countries spoke - only nine were represented by women.

 Guterres said that while progress on women’s rights had been made in the past 25 years - maternal mortality has nearly halved and more girls are in school - the ambitious vision of the Beijing declaration had not been fulfilled.